flavioedu-dev/flavioedu-dev/README.md

 # Hello, I'm Flávio Eduardo ✌

-Frontend developer and I also have a little fun with the backend, I am passionate about technology, I have a love of learning and I am grateful for every learning.
+Fullstack developer, passionate about technology, I have a love of learning and I am grateful for every learning.
 Currently, graduating as a technologist in Systems Analysis and Development at IFPI Campus Picos.

 ## Github status